learn-co-students/swift-CashMoneyBlocks-dc-web-012720/README.md

 * In a real life scenario, we would likely have an array of products and their quantities as part of the `Transaction` object; but for today, we've chosen to simplify a bit for the sake of getting to the real point of this lab, which is blocks!
 * In our contrived example, the tax gets applied to the items gross price (i.e. before the coupon discount gets applied).
 Feel free to try to get fancy and make them work together if you get this far!

-<a href='https://learn.co/lessons/swift-CashMoneyBlocks' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-CashMoneyBlocks' title='CashMoneyBlocks'>CashMoneyBlocks</a> on Learn.co and start learning to code for free.</p>